Brazos Valley Children's Business Fair College Station, Texas

 - All applications will be reviewed and selected businesses will be notified through email a.s.a.p. and no later than August 30th.

-Selected businesses - Will need to: submit $25 non-refundable participation fee and respond to your acceptance email with t-shirt size of participating child/children to secure their booth once their application is approved.
+Selected businesses - Will need to: submit $30 non-refundable participation fee and respond to your acceptance email with t-shirt size of participating child/children to secure their booth once their application is approved.
+This year only ONE shirt will be provided with the booth fee.
+ALL fair participants (not parents) must wear a shirt to be at a booth selling their product.
+Each additional shirt will be $10 per child.
+This fee is due along with your booth fee to secure your spot in the 2025 fair.

 The application asks kids to think through some simple, but important elements of their business: